AaltoSciComp/scicomp-docs/README.rst

 ReStructured text
 ~~~~~~~~~~~~~~~~~

-ReStructured Text is similar to markdown in spirit, but has a more
+ReStructured Text is similar to markdown for basics, but has a more
-strictly defined syntax, with more higher level structure.
+strictly defined syntax and more higher level structure.
 This
 allows more semantic markup, more power to compile into different
-formats, and advanced things like indexing, permanent references, etc.
+formats (since there isn't embedded HTML), and advanced things like
+indexing, permanent references, etc.

 Restructured text `home <http://docutils.sourceforge.net/rst.html>`_
 and `quick reference